stnorton/prof-website/content/author/admin/_index.md

 - Visitors
 ---

-I research authoritarianism and quantitative methods, particularly the relationship between protests, elections, and decentralization.
+My research uses computational social science techniques to investigate the complexity of protest and electoral behavior under authoritarianiasm, particularly in post-Soviet Eurasia.
+My disseration uses Bayesian semi-parametrics, neural networks, spatial models, and images as data to examine the challenges of authoritarian urban governance, the use of images as a visual language of mobilization across different social movements, and the relationship between decentralization and patterns of protest.

-I aim to use modern computational science methods to represent the complexity of the social world under authoritarianism, while still generating generalizable and communicable results.
+Additionally, I am working on projects on the relationship between protest and opposition voting under authoritarianism, characterizing the online networks of Russian alternative media readers, and the Russian state's use of disinformation on social media.